ibm-cloud-docs/cis/cis-cli-plugin.md

                 - `sort_query_string_for_cache`
                 - `respect_strong_etag`
     - The optional fields are priority, status:
         - `priority`: A number that indicates the preference for a page rule over another.
-Default is 1.
+The default value is `1`.
         - `status`: Status of the page rule.
 The valid values are `active` and `disabled` (default).

 Sample JSON data: